 Modern technology has made heavy duty weighing and monitoring equipment used in the construction industry more lightweight, more transportable and more modular than ever before.
 While a lot of emphasis, understandably so, is placed on durable materials and structural integrity of weights, make sure that it also has the integrated software to not only spit out precise measurements but also to seamlessly fit into your tech stack.

-Drones are becoming the go-to strategy for monitoring construction site progress.
-Instead of manually having to go to site every month to check on progress, operations managers can visualise drone captured images of their construction projects directly within aerial intelligence platforms like Birdi.
+GIS software and drones are becoming the go-to strategy for monitoring construction site progress.
+Instead of manually having to go to site every month to check on progress, operations managers can visualize drone captured images of their construction projects directly within GIS platforms like Birdi.
 Not only does this allow you to see progress over time, you also get access to annotation tools to markup site areas of interest, measure distances and more.

 Site sensors can help construction managers stay on top of a wide variety of elements and factors, such as noise, temperature, dust and more.
 Many of these sensors allow for risks and hazards to be picked up as early as possible and ensure absolute complete regulatory compliance.